 Wounded Warrior Project --- http://www.woundedwarriorproject.org/

-The national charity chosen by the Parade Committee is Wounded Warrior Project (WWP), whose mission is to honor and empower our injured service members.
+The national charity chosen by the Parade Committee is the Wounded Warrior Project (WWP), whose mission is to honor and empower our injured service members.
 WWP was created when a group of veterans were watching the evening news and were moved by the difficult stories of the first wounded service members returning home from Afghanistan and Iraq.
 They realized then and there that something had to be done for these brave individuals beyond the brass bands and ticker tape parades.
 The result was WWP, whose objective is to provide tangible support for the wounded and to help them on the road to recovery, both physically and mentally.
-This support comes numerous forms, including advocacy, benefits counseling, family support and caregivers retreats, peer mentoring, and WWP backpacks which are delivered bedside to wounded warriors.(www.woundedwarriorproject.org)
+This support comes in numerous forms, including advocacy, benefits counseling, family support, caregivers retreats, peer mentoring, and WWP backpacks which are delivered bedside to wounded warriors.(www.woundedwarriorproject.org)